arlac77/local-repository-provider/README.md

 ### repository

-using provider workspace and number of repositories to create repository workspace
+Using provider workspace and number of repositories to create repository workspace

 #### Parameters